Proverbs 13 – The Value of Correction

 a.
 Wealth gained by dishonesty will be diminished: This may be because God’s blessing is not upon wealth gained by dishonesty, or because such wealth was not gained by the habits of life that earn and retain wealth.

 i.
 “The metaphor of getting money from a vapor suggests what English speakers call ‘easy money,’ including tyranny, injustice, extortion, lies, and windfalls, at the expense of others.”
 (Waltke)

 ii.
 “Wealth that is not the result of honest industry and hard labour is seldom permanent.
-All fortunes acquired by speculation, lucky hits, and ministering to the pride or luxury of others, &c., soon become dissipated.
+All fortunes acquired by speculation, lucky hits, and ministering to the pride or luxury of others, etc., soon become dissipated.
 They are not gotten in the way of Providence, and have not God’s blessing, and therefore are not permanent.”
 (Clarke)

 b.
 He who gathers by labor will increase: This happens with God’s blessing on honest labor and in the practice of habits that normally earn, retain, and increase wealth.